 These wise men and young men (children) also sound very much like the widow’s seven sons accepting martyrdom in the days of Antiochus Epiphanes.
 And they fully expected rewards in heaven for doing so.
-Herod saw himself, though, as the unappreciated Messiah battling his nemesis:
+(If not resurrection!)
+Herod clearly saw himself, though, as the unappreciated Messiah battling his nemesis:

 And when the king had ordered them to be bound, he sent them to Jericho, and called together the principal men among the Jews; and when they were come, he made them assemble in the theatre, and…he lay upon a couch, and enumerated the many labours he had long endured on their account, and his building of the temple, and what a vast charge that was to him; while the Asamoneans, during the hundred and twenty-five years of their government, had not been able to perform any so great a work for the honour of God as that was… Antiquities of the Jews XII.VI.3